csammcgrath/CS450/README.md

 # CS450
 ## Machine Learning and Data Mining course at BYU-Idaho

+> For best results, clone this repository and run `cs450shell.py`.
+It is able to execute all of the algorithms list below.
+The R algorithms inside `cs450shell.py` has yet to be implemented.
+It will be a project of mine after the semester is over.

+> TODO:
+> * [ ] Incorporate R algorithms into `cs450shell.py`

 All of these algorithms are written from scratch through Python:
 - W01 - Hardcoded Classifier ==> Main purpose: create an experimental shell for future Machine Learning algorithms.
 - W02 - k-nearest-neighbors algorithm